Create Bacula tape storage#

 4.4.0

-Bacula Storage Daemon installed on the host with the tape autochanger.
+Bacula Storage Daemon installed on the host where the tape autochanger is connected

 How to do it?#